Mary Gay Scanlon: Early life and education

-Scanlon was born in Watertown, New York.
-She is the daughter of Daniel J. Scanlon Jr. and Carol Florence Yehle, and has two sisters, Elizabeth Maura Scanlon and M. Kathleen Scanlon.
-Her father was an attorney and was appointed part-time magistrate in 1971 and full-time magistrate in 1993.
+Scanlon was born in Syracuse, New York.
+She is the daughter of Daniel Scanlon and Carol Florence Yehle, and has two sisters, Elizabeth Maura Scanlon and M. Kathleen Scanlon.
+Her father was an attorney and was appointed part-time US magistrate in 1971 and full-time US magistrate in 1993.
+Her mother, Carol Florence Yehle, was an English professor at Jefferson Community College in Watertown, New York.
 Her maternal grandfather, Leo J. Yehle, was a family-court judge who helped write the first juvenile justice code in New York in the 1960s.

-Scanlon earned her B.A. from Colgate University in 1980 and her J.D. from the University of Pennsylvania Law School in 1984.
+Scanlon earned her Bachelor of Arts degree from Colgate University in 1980, and she received her Juris Doctor from the University of Pennsylvania Law School in 1984.
 Upon completing her education, she became a judicial law clerk for Judge J. Sydney Hoffman of the Superior Court of Pennsylvania.

 Legal career

 In 1985, Scanlon represented a sexually abused 11-year-old girl in a dependency case.
 This experience made Scanlon decide to pursue a career in public interest law.
 In 1994, she received the Fidelity Award, the highest award for public service from the Philadelphia Bar Association.

 Scanlon served as an attorney with the Education Law Center of Philadelphia, helping implement special education laws, before joining Ballard Spahr as pro bono counsel.
 There she helped coordinate the provision of free legal services to low-income recipients.
 She partnered with the Wills for Heroes Foundation, providing legal documents free of charge to first responders.
 She helped a young woman from Guinea who had sickle-cell disease obtain permanent residency.

 In 2006, she was appointed vice chair of the Tax Commission.
 The following year, she joined the board of the Wallingford-Swarthmore School District and served as its president from 2009 to 2011.
 She continued as a member of the board until 2015.